mahyar-amiri/django-comment-system/README.md

 COMMENT_URLHASH_LENGTH = 8

 # the comments need to be set as a(Accepted) to be shown in the comments list.
-# if True comment status will be set as d(Delivered) otherwise it will be set as a(Accepted).
+# if True, comment status will be set as d(Delivered) otherwise it will be set as a(Accepted).
 COMMENT_STATUS_CHECK = False

-# if true, tailwindcss and jquery package will be loaded from static files.
+# if True, tailwindcss and jquery package will be loaded from static files.
 COMMENT_OFFLINE_IMPORTS = True

-# if None comments will be shown without profile image
+# if None, comments will be shown without profile image
 # you should set this value as profile image field name
 # for example our abstract user profile picture field is profile_image
 # <img src="{{ user.profile_image.url }}" /> so we set COMMENT_PROFILE_IMAGE_FIELD = 'profile.image'